 My latest endeavor is venturing into travel writing about the Eastern Sierra Nevada Mountains and the HWY 395 corridor.
-I am currently writing weekly blogs and also being published bi-weekly by the Daily Independent in Ridgecrest, CA. My articles are colorful invitations to get out and explore the world around you and include several full color photographs of the locations I am discussing.
+I am currently writing weekly blogs and also being published bi-monthly by the Daily Independent in Ridgecrest, CA. My articles are colorful invitations to get out and explore the world around you and include several full color photographs of the locations I am discussing.

 July 2014 to the Present: I am a free-lance writer and photographer for the Daily Independent Newspaper contributing stories and photos of day trip get-aways up and down the HWY 395 Corridor.